A to Z Guide

 Notification channels

-The project can notify through email, Telegram, and Discord.
+The project can notify through email, Telegram, Discord, and WhatsApp.
 Each channel can be enabled or disabled

 independently inside config.json.